-Tennis lovers have to “wake up to the greatness” of Novak Djokovic after he gained his sixteenth Grand Slam, says his former train Boris Becker.
+Tennis lovers have to “wake up to the greatness” of Novak Djokovic after he won his sixteenth Grand Slam, says his former trainer, Boris Becker.

-Serbia’s Djokovic, 32, gained his fifth Wimbledon title by beating Centre Court favorite Roger Federer in a traditional way.
+Serbia’s 32 Djokovic gained his fifth Wimbledon title by traditionally beating Centre Court favorite Roger Federer.

-A victory inside the longest ever Wimbledon singles final moved him closer to Federer’s guys’ report of 20 predominant triumphs.
+A victory in the longest Wimbledon singles final moved him closer to Federer’s guys’ report of 20 predominant triumphs.
 Rafael Nadal, with 18, separates the pair.

-Djokovic struggled to win over a seasoned-Federer crowd, who clapped a number of his misses and jeered him at one factor throughout a traumatic very last set.
+Djokovic struggled to win over a seasoned Federer crowd, who clapped several of his misses and jeered him at one factor throughout a traumatic very last set.

 “It induced him to fight inside the fifth set,” stated Becker, who coached Djokovic between 2013 and 2016.

-“He was given a bit riled and gave some stares to humans within the crowd however, and this is how he works; it truly is how he ticks.
+“He was given a bit riled and gave some stares to humans within the crowd, but this is how he works; it truly is how he ticks.

-“There comes the point while you get frustrated.
+“There comes the point when you get frustrated.
 However, I thought he treated himself properly and turned into mentally properly prepared.”

-Swiss 2d seed Federer, 37, became aiming for a report-extending 9th men’s singles title at the All England Club, which might have matched Martina Navratilova’s all-time main tally.
+Swiss 2d seed Federer, 37, aims for a report-extending 9th men’s singles title at the All England Club, which might have matched Martina Navratilova’s all-time main tally.

-Federer is the darling of the Centre Court crowd and became sponsored through the general public of the 15,000 enthusiasts in what became an increasingly partisan atmosphere.
+Federer is the darling of the Centre Court crowd and became sponsored by the general public of the 15,000 enthusiasts in what became an increasingly partisan atmosphere.

-That became maximum obvious while Djokovic changed into booed while he went over to chair umpire Damian Steiner to discuss what he felt turned into a past due Hawk-Eye venture from Federer.
+That became most obvious when Djokovic changed into booed while he went over to chair umpire Damian Steiner to discuss what he felt turned into a past-due Hawk-Eye venture from Federer.

-“Federer is the finest of all-time here and has the proper to get that love, however on the opposite facet, you have to recognize a four-time champion a touch bit more,” said Becker, a three-time winner at SW19.
+“Federer is the finest of all time here and has the proper to get that love; however, on the opposite facet, you have to recognize a four-time champion a touch more,” said Becker, a three-time winner at SW19.

 “I desire a subsequent 12 months; if they performed again, it might be evener.